autonatic/unda/main.md

 general remarks:

 - remember learners of aims, keep big picture in sight
+	- understand the data science landscape (to see what infrastructure / staff is needed)
+	- apply data analytics to see how it works, what can be done, how it could be useful

 - show were we at, summarize
+- hard to justify big stacks with mickey mouse examples
+- the course is acompanied with R

 ## about me